What determines attractiveness?

 Certain psychiatric disorders are so closely linked to specific olfactory deficits that smell tests should be part of diagnostic procedures.

-Zinc supplements have been shown to be successful in treating some smell and taste disorders.
+Zinc supplements have been shown to be successful in treating some smell and taste disordres.

 One of the most delightful discoveries is how even happiness can be conveyed by scent.
 A sad person will feel happier when being with a happy person as the sweat of a happy person can induce happiness in one who inhales that odour.

-Us human beings have a lot more in common with other animals than we often proclaim to be!
+In conclusion, us human beings have a lot more in common with other animals than we often proclaim to be.